rikosintie/Discovery/docs/appendix-daily-switch-backup.md

     scripts to run, and that CrowdStrike, SentinelOne, or similar isn't configured to lock down the workstation the moment that command runs.

-### Start the listener — as Administrator
+### Start the listener — as Administrator on Windows

-`HttpListener` refuses to bind `http://+:8080/` (a wildcard host) from an ordinary PowerShell session — Windows requires either an elevated session or a one-time URL reservation (`netsh http add urlacl`) for any account binding a wildcard prefix, regardless of the port number.
+On Windows, `HttpListener` refuses to bind `http://+:8080/` (a wildcard host) from an ordinary PowerShell session — it requires either an elevated session or a one-time URL reservation (`netsh http add urlacl`) for any account binding a wildcard prefix, regardless of the port number.
 Open PowerShell **as Administrator**, then:

 ```powershell
 .\http-serve.ps1
 ```

+(PowerShell is cross-platform — this same script runs unmodified on Linux or macOS `pwsh` too, and there the wildcard bind works without elevation.
+The one gotcha that turned up testing it that way: if port 8080 is already taken by something else on that machine, `.Start()` fails immediately — the script now reports that clearly instead of dying silently, see the try/catch above.)

 Real output from an actual run — two backups landing seconds apart, with the trailing `-NNN` already cleaned up: